PHARMACEUTICAL AIDS

 Ideal Properties of Preservatives

-- Good antimicrobial agent with wide range of activities
+- Good antimicrobial agent with wide range of activity.

-- Maintains activity during product manufacturing, shelf life and usage
+- Maintains activity during manufacture, shelf life, and usage.

 Based on Mechanism of Action